n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awscomprehend.md

 ![Using the NoOp node](/_images/integrations/builtin/app-nodes/awscomprehend/noop_node.png)

-!!! note "Activate workflow for production"
+/// note | Activate workflow for production
 This example workflow uses the Typeform Trigger node.
 You'll need to save the workflow and then click on the Activate toggle on the top right of the screen to activate the workflow.
 Your workflow will then be triggered when a new form is submitted.
+///